chiselstrike/chiselstrike/RFCs/0003-deploy.md

 and reliably (belying the CAP theorem), independent chiselds can't ensure they all query it _after_ the change to update their internal state.
-Without coordinating among themselves, their read queries will race with the write query that updates the database.
+Without coordinating among themselves, their read queries will race with the write query that updates the database, and they'll set their internal state from the query result at different times.

 # Would implementing Paxos in chiseld avoid a mixed-state fleet?